dl90/CSharp/basics-1.md

     Console.WriteLine("Default");
   }

-  // invoke another constructor, this() refers to default constructor with no args public self(string arg): this() {
+  // invoke another constructor first, this() refers to default constructor with no args public self(string arg): this() {
     Console.WriteLine(arg);
   }